Configure Integration Between Oracle Access Governance and Microsoft Active Directory

 Select system

-On the Select system step of the workflow, specify which type of database you would like to onboard.
+On the Select system step of the workflow, you can specify which type of system you would like to integrate with Oracle Access Governance.

 3. Determine if this orchestrated system is an authoritative source, and if Oracle Access Governance can manage permissions by setting the following checkboxes.